 - not blocking public highways (footpaths, pavements, open pedestrian areas)

 - not displaying notices asking for payment

-- You are asked to comply with any requests to move on from a council official, police officer or high street warden.
-This is down to common courtesy, if we receive a noise complaint, turning your music down may be a suitable compromise.
+- you are asked to comply with any requests to move on from a council official, police officer or other official representative.
+This is down to common courtesy, if a noise complaint is received, turning your music down may be a suitable compromise

 - you may not perform for more than 2 hours in any one area, after this time you will be asked to move on